Business Information Management and Operations

 The Department welcomes applications from students wishing to pursue a research degree, (PhD or MPhil) in any of the subject areas covered by its members, especially:

 - Operations and supply chain management (including service operations, lean operations, innovation, new product or service design).
-Associated academics: Professor Alan Pilkington, Dr David Barnes, Caroline Ennis, Dr Ray Wu and Dr Galina Gornostaeva
+Associated academics: Professor Alan Pilkington, Dr David Barnes, Caroline Ennis, and Dr Ray Wu.

 - Digital business (including social media, knowledge management, web technologies, e-business and e-government).
 Associated academics: Dr Nadia Amin, Dr Fefie Dotsika, Keith Patrick, Panos Hahamis, Dr Richard Evans, Dr Maria Granados and Dr Souad Mohamed